 \subsection{Numerical results and analysis}

 Having obtained tractable forms for the temporal and sample-to-sample fluctuations in terms of the eigenstates of the final Hamiltonian, in this section, we discuss the behavior of these moments using numerical simulations and corroborating analysis.
-We first compute the moments~\eqref{eq:moment1} and \eqref{eq:moment2} associated with these two fluctuations by direct numerical computation.
+We first compute the moments~(\ref{eq:moment1}) and (\ref{eq:moment2}) associated with these two fluctuations by direct numerical computation.
 The behavior of these moments as a function of the density $N/M$ is shown in Fig.~\ref{fig:6} for a system size of $L=8$ for quenches terminating in a series of different disorder strengths $W$.
 We have obtained good convergence in the disorder-averaged moments by averaging over 1000 samples.
 For a given disorder strength, we see that both fluctuations increase as a function of density, naturally doing so as more sites become filled.
 They reach a peak around half filling, and then decrease again as the density increases towards unity, thus allowing fewer and fewer empty sites for fluctuations.
 The trend holds for all quench disorder strengths.
-The unique feature that emerges from an interplay between quench dynamics, wave-function overlaps and localization physics, as discussed in previous sections and what follows, is that both fluctuations show nonmonotonic behavior as a function of disorder strength.
+The unique feature that emerges from an interplay between quench dynamics, wave-function overlaps and localization physics, as discussed in previous sections and what follows, is that both fluctuations show non-monotonic behavior as a function of disorder strength.

-In Fig.~\ref{fig:7}, we plot the moments at a fixed density (near half filling for which the maximum occurs) as a function of $W$, which shows a peak at finite $W$.
-We clearly see the nonmonotonic behavior.
-In addition to the nonmonotonic behavior itself, an important observation is that the peak for temporal fluctuations appears at a much higher $W$.
-Fig.~\ref{fig:7} summarizes the main findings of this work.
-We provided arguments in Sec.~\ref{sec:4a} for the nonmonotonic behavior of both temporal and sample-to-sample fluctuations.
+In Fig.~\ref{fig:7}, we plot the moments at a fixed density (near half-filling for which the maximum occurs) as a function of $W$, which shows a peak at finite $W$.
+We clearly see the non-monotonic behavior.
+In addition to the non-monotonic behavior itself, an important observation is that the peak for temporal fluctuations appears at a much higher $W$.
+Figure~\ref{fig:7} summarizes the main findings of this work.
+We provided arguments in Sec.~\ref{sec:4a} for the non-monotonic behavior of both temporal and sample-to-sample fluctuations.
 To reiterate the salient points, first, by construction, both moments ${\rm Var}_{t,s}[n_{\bf x}]\geqslant0$.
 We then consider the two extreme cases of extended ($W=0$) and localized ($W\to\infty$) states.
 As argued in the previous section

 The above extreme-value calculations immediately imply a nonmonotonic behavior for both moments (unless they identically vanish for all $W$).